This version: November 21 2024 11:55

 Step your way through the scripts and experiment as you go along.
 If you have questions or comments, post them on Piazza.

-These scripts give you a tour of various features of R. They are meant to provide reminders of things you can do when a need arises.
+These scripts give you a tour of various basic features of R. They are very basic and meant to provide reminders of things you can do when a need arises.
+If you are new to R you probably know some other computing language well and these scripts can introduce you to R syntax.

 What’s the best way to learn R?
 That depends on your learning style, your previous experience and how deep you want to go.